I only just heard about the Sea Odyssey – Giant Spectacular in time, for some reason I’m always the last to know these things!

-What I learned from my experience shooting this Giant Event (in every way) was that you had to be fast.
+What I learned from my experience shooting this Sea Odyssey – Giant Spectacular (and it was giant in every way) was that you had to be fast.

 I had to be fast to try and navigate the crowds and get myself into a good position to see them.
 And keep moving with them.